majotigartua/FahrenheitToCelsiusConverter/README.md

 # FahrenheitToCelsiusConverter
-Fahrenheit to Celsius temperature converter using Java for an Android application.
+Fahrenheit to Celsius temperature converter using Java for an Android application with the use of LinearLayout, ImageView, TextView, EditText, Toast and String Resource elements.